-It’s been four years since Yash Chopra passed away on 21.10.2012.
-The 80 years old moviemaking maestro left for his heavenly abode without seeing the release of and the public response to his last directorial venture – Jab Tak Hai Jaan (2012).
+Today is the birthday of Yash Chopra.
+The moviemaking maestro had left for his heavenly abode on 21.10.2012 without seeing the release of and the public response to his last directorial venture – Jab Tak Hai Jaan (2012).
 As my tribute to the great director who is better known as the King of Romance in the Indian cine-circles, I am reviewing a superhit movie directed by him.
 It’s Chandni (1989).

 © Copyrights reserved